-In early October, we published The Makings of Modern Performance, new research sponsored by Glint.
-We then hit the road to share our findings and learn from conversations with practitioners!
-After four interactive breakfast meetings, we came away with a few lessons.
+After we published The Makings of Modern Performance, we then hit the road to share our findings and learn from conversations with practitioners!
+After 4 interactive breakfast meetings, we came away with a few lessons.
 In wrapping up this project, we want to share with you the things we learned.

-Many organizations are hyper-focused on the tactics of performance management and have lost sight of the forest (why they do it) for the trees (how they do it).
-Many of the questions during our time on the road focused on identifying best practices or the “right” way to do performance management and were similar to those we heard during our research (see Figure 1).
+Many organizations are hyperfocused on the tactics of performance management (PM) and have lost sight of the forest (why they do it) for the trees (how they do it).
+Many of the questions during our time on the road focused on identifying best practices or the “right” way to do PM and were similar to those we heard during our research (see Figure 1).

-While some organizations have taken a step back to see performance management as a holistic approach to developing talent and improving performance, many organizations still struggle to shift their focus.
+While some organizations have taken a step back to see PM as a holistic approach to developing talent and improving performance, many organizations still struggle to shift their focus.
 Leaders need to focus on this question:

 The fairness waters are a bit muddy

-In our roadshow events, there was general agreement that fairness in performance management is important, and some of the new practices have helped make it more so (e.g., more frequent conversations to address recency bias, involving more people in performance feedback to reduce managers’ bias).
+In our roadshow events, there was general agreement that fairness in PM is important, and some of the new practices have helped make it more so (i.e., more frequent conversations to address recency bias, involving more people in performance feedback to reduce managers’ bias).
 However, we discussed how other practices, such as removing ratings or implementing shadow ratings, have increased some employees’ perceptions of unfairness.

 Our research found that creating fair evaluation processes – and connecting compensation to them in a transparent and fair manner – is an important part of performance management.
 In our (well-intended) efforts to address important concerns about ratings and evaluation methods, we might have muddied the waters.
 Our study gives some suggestions on how to address this issue.

 A closely related topic that we also discussed was pay transparency, which our research found to be critical.
-Interestingly, session attendees had different levels of awareness on this topic, but one thing was for certain: it doesn’t make anyone particularly comfortable.
+Interestingly, session attendees had different levels of awareness on this topic, but one thing was certain: It doesn’t make anyone particularly comfortable.

 The challenge is that pay transparency is not an all-or-nothing concept, but a continuum.
 At one end of the spectrum, employees have no insight into compensation philosophy, structure, and outcomes.
 At the other end, employees and individuals external to the organization have full access to this information and data.